mlzdev/ethergroups/README.md

 ## Installation
 ### [of Etherpad Lite](id:install)
-You need an etherpad-lite server, which is running on at least the same 2nd-level-domain as your eplitepro server.
+You need an etherpad-lite server, which is running on at least the same 2nd-level-domain as your ethergroups server.
 [Infos & Download](https://github.com/ether/etherpad-lite)

 We recommend to use the etherpad-lite version 1.2.7